Dharmaguptaka Vinaya

 The meaning of “bhikkhunī” is as above.

 If a bhikkhunī, just because of a small matter, angry and dissatisfied, says: “I renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 I can also practise the monastic life with them,” the bhikkhunīs should admonish that bhikkhunī: “Venerable sister, don’t just because of a small matter, angry and dissatisfied, say: ‘I renounce the Buddha, I renounce the dhamma, and I renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 I can also practise the monastic life with them.’
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the motion should be carried out.
 When the motion has been carried out, they should say again: “We’ve carried out the motion, the announcements are still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the first announcement should be carried out.
 When the first announcement has been carried out, they should say again: “We’ve carried out the motion and the first announcement, two announcements are still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”

 If she follows this advice, it’s good.
 If not, the second announcement should be carried out.
 When the second announcement has been carried out, they should say: “We’ve carried out the motion and two announcements, one announcement is still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, when third announcement has been carried out, it’s a saṅghādisesa.
 If she gives it up after the motion and two announcements, she commits three thullaccayas.
 If she gives it up after the motion and one announcement, she commits two thullaccayas.
 If she gives it up after the motion, she commits one thullaccaya.
 If she gives it up when the motion hasn’t yet been fully carried out, it’s a dukkaṭa.
 If she just because of a small matter, angry and dissatisfied, says: “I renounce the Buddha, I renounce the dhamma, and I renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 I can also practise the monastic life with them” before they do the motion, all are dukkaṭas.
 If when the sangha carries out the criticism against such a bhikkhunī, a bhikkhu instructs her: “Don’t give it up,” and if the sangha carries out the criticism, it’s a thullaccaya (for him).
 If they don’t carry out the criticism, it’s a dukkaṭa (for him).
 If a bhikkhunī instructs her: “Don’t give it up,” and if the sangha carries out the criticism, it’s a thullaccaya (for her).
 If they don’t carry out the criticism, it’s a dukkaṭa (for her).
 If someone other than a bhikkhu or bhikkhunī instructs her: “Don’t give it up,” then whether they criticize her or not, in all cases it’s a dukkaṭa.

 For a bhikkhu, it’s a dukkaṭa.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.